 In 2012, Dr. Magistro joined the LMU Department of Urology, where he headed the infection unit with its own microbiological diagnostic and experimental laboratory.
 At the same time, he started to specialise in benign conditions of the prostate.
 Under the supervision of Prof. Christian G. Stief and Vice Chairman Prof. Christian Gratzke, he was specially trained in BPH procedures comprising standard ablative procedures, enucleation techniques, as well as minimally invasive interventions.

-Now, heading the BPH unit at the Department of Urology, Dr. Magistro’s main focus is on both clinical and experimental projects.
+Now heading the BPH unit at the Department of Urology, Dr. Magistro’s main focus is on both clinical and experimental projects.
 The unit has special interest in the evaluation of emerging minimally invasive treatment options and the refinement of laser-based enucleation techniques.
-In the laboratory, studies are taking place on the roles of both inflammation and infection of the prostate for the development of benign conditions and malignancies.
+In the laboratory, studies are taking place on the roles of both inflammation and infection of the prostate in the development of benign conditions and malignancies.

 Mr. Sachin Malde is a consultant urological surgeon at the Guy’s and St Thomas’ Hospital in London (GB).
 He is a specialist in functional and reconstructive urology and benign prostatic enlargement.
 After medical school, he completed his urological training in the prestigious South Thames London training programme.
 He then completed his specialist fellowship training at the female, functional and reconstructive urology department of the University College Hospital London, where he was awarded a gold medal for his research into post-prostatectomy incontinence in men.

 Mr. Malde has a strong academic interest and is involved in the EAU Non-Neurogenic Male LUTS Guidelines panel and international consultations on incontinence.
 He is also an associate editor of the British Journal of Urology International – Compass.
 He has written over 70 PubMed-cited peer-reviewed publications and several book chapters.